 Home improvement stores sell buckets that help you measure the proper proportions before you mix.

 You also want to be sure the ambient temperature in the area you’re pouring is between 50 and 80 degrees Fahrenheit, so the epoxy will pour and set properly.
 Your ideal temperature is around 70 degrees Fahrenheit though.

 Use a drill with a mixing paddle to mix the epoxy, and make sure you do so thoroughly.
 Stick to mixing small quantities so you can take your time applying it.

 You’ll want to use a spreading tool like a glide roller on a long handle to ensure even application, and a paintbrush for working along the edges of the floor to make sure they get full coverage.

 Start at one end of the room and work your way across so you can reach all your edges as you work.

 Use a blow torch across each area before moving to the next one to smooth out the texture and remove bubbles.

 Epoxy flooring is beautiful, durable, and easy to clean and maintain, making it an excellent surface for kitchens, garages, and more.
 But can you put epoxy flooring over vinyl tile?
-Absolutely, as long as you prepare the vinyl properly first.
+Well as we’ve seen, you absolutely can, as long as you prepare the vinyl properly first.